 The article acknowledges this: “Could a person learn all I learned without a seminary education?
 Probably.”
-But she goes on to put seminary in a role the local church is designed to hold: “But it’s harder to do it on your own.
+Then she goes on to put seminary in a role the local church is designed to hold: “But it’s harder to do it on your own.
 There’s something to be said about surrounding yourself with trustworthy, godly professors who will guide you to a deeper faith in God and knowledge of his Word.”

 She is right.
 It is hard to do it on your own—the impossibility of a lonely faith life needs to be recognized.
 And so does the value of seminary.
 Churches often fail to accoplish what seminaries do.